 Everyone's perception of noise, or unwanted sound, is different.
 It's not just a question of sound levels in decibels, but of what is acceptable to the average person – and what one person considers unacceptable may not seem unreasonable to somebody else.

 Our officers are trained to decide if the noise you are being disturbed by is a statutory nuisance.
-If we believe a statutory nuisance exists we will serve an abatement notice which if breached may resolve in court proceedings.
+If we believe a statutory nuisance exists we will serve an abatement notice which if breached may resolve in formal action being taken against those responsible.

 - For noise from Marshalls Airport, call 01223 373950